Above is Ruffian with Jacinto Vazquez on board--a public domain image made available via Wiki Commons, no photographer identified.

 "Not always is it the closest ancestor duplicated which has the greatest impact or dominant force; it really depends upon the strongest genetic dominance winning over all other forms of semi-dominance."(McLean)

-The Phalaris line can give a fraility especially in the front legs, along with the tremendous talent.
+The Phalaris line can give a fraility especially in the front legs, along with the tremendous talent, plus it can pass on a large bulky frame perched on slender delicate legs.
 Also there is a double of the gifted but unsound Pompey close up, which is known to sometimes pass down weakness in the front limbs--especially the ankles.

 Porter and Peters say Ruffian was "...the ultimate filly, graceful, spirited, powerful, fiercely competitive, yet like fine porcelain, delicate enough to shatter in one unforeseen moment."